 Impact of Different Types of Fluids

 Not all fluids are processed the same way by the body.
 Water is absorbed more quickly than beverages containing sugars, electrolytes, or other additives.
-Drinks like soda or juice contain sugars that slow down absorption because the body needs to process these additional components.
+Drinks like soda or juice contain sugars that slow down absorption because the body needs to process these additional components Worth keeping that in mind.
+Took long enough..

 Electrolyte-rich beverages, such as sports drinks, are designed to hydrate and replenish electrolytes lost through sweat.
-These drinks can be beneficial during exercise but may not be absorbed as quickly as plain water.
+That said, these drinks can be beneficial during exercise but may not be absorbed as quickly as plain water.
 Caffeinated beverages like coffee and tea have a diuretic effect, increasing urine production.

 Trends and Latest Developments